MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgApplication.md

       - `[RestrictionType <String>]`: appKeyCredentialRestrictionType
     - `[PasswordCredentials <IMicrosoftGraphPasswordCredentialConfiguration[]>]`: Collection of password restrictions settings to be applied to an application or service principal.
       - `[MaxLifetime <TimeSpan?>]`:
       - `[RestrictForAppsCreatedAfterDateTime <DateTime?>]`: Enforces the policy for an app created on or after the enforcement date.
-For existing applications, the enforcement date would be back dated.
-To apply to all applications, enforcement datetime would be null.
+For existing applications, the enforcement date would be backdated.
+To apply to all applications, this date would be null.
       - `[RestrictionType <String>]`: appCredentialRestrictionType

-APPROLES <IMicrosoftGraphAppRole\[]>: The collection of roles defined for the application.
+`APPROLES <IMicrosoftGraphAppRole[]>`: The collection of roles defined for the application.
 With app role assignments, these roles can be assigned to users, groups, or service principals associated with other applications.
 Not nullable.
   - `[AllowedMemberTypes <String[]>]`: Specifies whether this app role can be assigned to users and groups (by setting to ['User']), to other application's (by setting to ['Application'], or both (by setting to ['User', 'Application']).
 App roles supporting assignment to other applications' service principals are also known as application permissions.
 The 'Application' value is only supported for app roles defined on application entities.
   - `[Description <String>]`: The description for the app role.
 This is displayed when the app role is being assigned and, if the app role functions as an application permission, during  consent experiences.
   - `[DisplayName <String>]`: Display name for the permission that appears in the app role assignment and consent experiences.